Supersymmetric hybrid inflation with non-minimal coupling to gravity: The Model

 From this potential we find that SUSY global minimum lies at,

 which preserves SUSY.
 However, at tree level there is no term in equation (\ref{eq18}) which may drive $\Phi$ to zero.
-This problem will eliminate if radiative corrections are taken into account because, these corrections drive the system towards the global minimum by lifting the potential in the $\Phi$ direction \cite{Orani, Dvali}.
+This problem will eliminate if radiative corrections are taken into account because, these corrections drive the system towards the global minimum by lifting the potential in the $\Phi$ direction \cite{Dvali,Orani}.
+Moreover, with these vacuum expectation of values of $\mathcal{S}$ and $\mathcal{\tilde{S}}$, $\mathcal{W}$ leads to the spontaneous breaking of GUT gauge symmetry to SM gauge symmetry, which may develop topological defects in the end of inflation depending on the group which is broken.
+This serious problem will not arise if the GUT gauge groups, such as $G_{LR}$ and $G_{5_X}$ are broken to respective SM gauge groups.
+In both these cases no cosmic defects are formed during the breaking.
+In contrast, the breaking of GUT gauge groups, such as $SU(4)_C\times SU(2)_L \times SU(2)_R$, $SU(5)$ or $SO(10)$ to SM groups lead to the generation of magnetic monopoles (for details see the Ref. \cite{Matthew} and related references therein).